RicardoRios46/BrainCoord/README.md

 python braincoord.py --debug True
 ```
 ## Documentation
-For further information you will find the documentation in a zip file, open the file "index.html"
+For further information you will find the documentation in a zip file (doc.zip) on this repository.
+Download, uncompress and open the file "index.html"

 ## Requirements
-You will find a file called "requirements.txt" where is explicit the libraries need run the script.
+You will find a file on the repository called “requirements.txt” where are the explicit libraries needed to run the script in your own enviroment.